Natural gas: Fertilizers

 Natural gas is a major feedstock for the production of ammonia, via the Haber process, for use in fertilizer production.
 The development of synthetic nitrogen fertilizer has significantly supported global population growth — it has been estimated that almost half the people on the Earth are currently fed as a result of synthetic nitrogen fertilizer use.

 Hydrogen

 Natural gas can be used to produce hydrogen, with one common method being the hydrogen reformer.
 Hydrogen has many applications: it is a primary feedstock for the chemical industry, a hydrogenating agent, an important commodity for oil refineries, and the fuel source in hydrogen vehicles.

 Animal and fish feed

 Protein rich animal and fish feed is produced by feeding natural gas to Methylococcus capsulatus bacteria on commercial scale.

+Olefins(alkenes)

+Natural gas components(alkanes) can be converted into olefins(alkenes) or other chemical synthesis.
+Ethane by oxidative dehydrogenation converts to ethylene, which can be further converted to ethylene oxide, ethylene glycol, acetaldehyde or other olefins.
+Propane by oxidative hydrogenation converts to propylene or can be oxidized to acrylic acid and acrylonitrile.